Academic Policies and Procedures FY2018

 - FY2021 Committee – Review the University of Kansas’ Financial Exigency policy found in USRR, Art VII.
 (See Governance Office for information.)
 It was last reviewed by AP&P in FY16 and they did not suggest any changes at that time.
 USRR 7.5.1 states that “Every five years after the official acceptance of this document by the Chancellor, it shall be reviewed by the University administration and by AP&P. Either group may then suggest revisions to the document.”
 Any changes to the policy would ultimately go to the University Senate for a vote.

-- Working with the IT Security Officer, AP&P should establish protocols to assure maintenance of individual privacy in any changes to technology implementation.
+- Working with the IT Security Officer, AP&P should establish protocols to ensure maintenance of individual privacy in any changes to technology implementation.